lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 As a user I want the app to have clear navigation and intuitive UI elements for ease of use

 #### Criteria
+- Users should be able to access most navigation items from the timeline page

 #### Dependencies
+- Ensure that navigation is intuitive and easily accessible from any point within the app

 #### Revision History for User-19
 Version 1: ...